h2oai/h2o-cloud/README.md

 # h2o-cloud
-# Date
 This repository is for various h2o-as-a-service explorations, protoypes, offerings and products.
-Not public, please.